-- 11.0 Retaliation In accordance with federal civil rights laws, the recipient shall not retaliate against individuals for taking action or participating in action to secure rights protected by these laws. - 12.0 Non-discrimination Contract Requirements Recipients must include comprehensive Civil Rights nondiscrimination provisions in all contracts funded by the recipient. - 13.0 Pass-through Requirements Recipients are responsible for the compliance of contractors and other entities to whom they pass-through funds including compliance with all Civil Rights requirements.
-These additional tier subrecipients must be made aware that they may file a discrimination complaint with the recipient, with FDLE, or with the U.S. DOJ Office for Civil Rights and provided the contact information. - 14.0 Civil Rights Training Requirements In accordance with OJP requirements, the grant manager of the recipient entity responsible for managing awards from FDLE, will be required to complete a two part Civil Rights Training and maintain copies of the training certificates within their award files to be provided upon request at monitoring.
+- 13.0 Retaliation In accordance with federal civil rights laws, the recipient shall not retaliate against individuals for taking action or participating in action to secure rights protected by these laws. - 14.0 Non-discrimination Contract Requirements Recipients must include comprehensive Civil Rights nondiscrimination provisions in all contracts funded by the recipient. - 15.0 Pass-through Requirements Recipients are responsible for the compliance of contractors and other entities to whom they pass-through funds including compliance with all Civil Rights requirements.
+These additional tier subrecipients must be made aware that their employees, applicants, or clients may file a discrimination complaint with the recipient, with FDLE, or with the USDOJ Office for Civil Rights and provided the contact information.

+16.0 Civil Rights Training Requirements - In accordance with Office of Justice Programs (OJP) requirements, the grant manager of the recipient entity responsible for managing awards from FDLE, will be required to complete a two part Civil Rights Training and maintain copies of the training certificates within their award files to be provided upon request at monitoring.